 The world is increasingly witnessing a shift to online marketplaces and online platforms.
 This can be attributed to the exponential rise in the use of information technology, smartphones, and the proliferation of artificial intelligence (AI) and data-driven technologies.
 However, this shift also poses many unprecedented challenges for antitrust/ competition law.
 While framing policies with regard to regulation of digital markets, even some of the basic concepts like dominance, abuse of dominance, and collusion between undertakings, may have to be revisited.
 For instance, one may have to ask whether a different set of competition law doctrines be applied to two-sided platforms like Amazon or Facebook when determining dominance?
 Similarly, it might also be important to ask whether the requirement of proving ‘agreement’ be relaxed when imputing liability in cases of algorithmic price-fixing?
 Such questions, which directly concern the regulation of digital markets, are of great significance as both over-regulated and underregulated digital markets have important implications for consumer choice and innovation.

 To ensure the appropriate level of regulation of digital markets by the state and for ensuring fair competition in the market, one may have to take an evidence-based approach.
 Unfortunately, many of the current policy discussions and regulatory interventions are ignoring this important aspect.
-It is in this context that the Centre for Innovation, IP and Competition has initiated this project, which will primarily look at two issues –
+It is in this context that the Centre for Innovation, IP and Competition has initiated this project, which will primarily look at the following issues –